 Before signing the contract it is important to check the requirements for EU and Non-EU candidates.
 Be sure to know the program regulations, visa process and all the other information before hiring an applicant.

-If your candidate fulfils all the requirements then it’s time to sign the contract.
+If your candidate fulfills all the requirements then it’s time to sign the contract.
 Make sure to include the working schedule, responsibilities of the participant and your expectations.

 Candidates for the Netherlands will need to meet some general expectations, for example: